Center is closed this month

-- Watering the lawn in the evening is an open invitation for lawn fugus.
-Watering after midnight and cycling to get 2 to 3 run times in the morning crates less runoff, healthier turf and fewer bugs.
+- Watering the lawn in the evening is an open invitation for lawn fungus.
+Watering after midnight and cycling to get 2 to 3 run times in the early morning crates less runoff, healthier turf and fewer bugs.
 Watering every third day is sufficient for a healthy lawn; call the water department for special permission first.
 Add one more irrigation emitter to every plant on the drip system at a distance 2 feet from the existing emitter.
 Increase the time on your timer 20-30% for summer heat.

 - Get ready for Customer Appreciation Day, Saturday the 2nd weekend of June.